mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 One of the beautiful insights I recently had is the importance of the git messages associated to commits as documentation.

 Indeed, even if there is no separate documentation, well described commits can serve as an evolving documentation for a software system.
-Look at the following commit comment, from linux, which documents a (+9, -4) change:
+Look at the following commit comment, from linux, which documents a (+9, -4) change.
+How many of us are able to write such detailed changes?

 ![](images/commit-comment-in-linux.png)

-How many of us are able to write such detailed changes.
-Think about the wealth of relevant information one can find in the architecture
+However, the information in the git log can be useful for architecture recovery, only if the developers wrote meaningful messages.

 ## Evolutionary Hotspots: the parts of the system have been most changed over time